akeneo/pim-api-docs/content/concepts/products.md

 The Product is the central resource of our PIM, seems legit since we are doing Product Management. :wink:

-In the sections below, you will find all the different flavours of products you can meet in the PIM.
+In the sections below, you will find all the different flavors of products you can find in the PIM.
-Each section contains an explanation of the concept behind the resource, what is its usage in the PIM and its JSON format in order to interact with the API.
+Each section below contains an explanation of the concept behind these resources.
+You will find out more about their usage in the PIM and their JSON format in order for them to interact with the API.

 ## Product
 ::: availability versions=1.7,2.0,2.1,2.2,2.3,3.0,3.1,3.2,4.0 editions=CE,EE